 - In the locator, click (Options) and select Configure to open the Locator preferences.

 - Select a filter, and then select Edit.

 - To implicitly include the filter even when not typing a prefix as a part of the search string, select Include by default.

-- Specify other available options.
+- Set other available preferences.
 For more information, see Adding Web Search Engines.

 You can use the Web Search (r) locator filter to perform web searches.
 URLs and search commands for Bing, Google, Yahoo!
 Search, cplusplus.com, and Wikipedia are configured by default.

 To find out the format of the search command to use for your favorite web search engine, perform a search in your browser and copy the resulting URL to the locator filter configuration.
 Replace the search term with the variable